surveyjs/survey-creator/docs/property-grid.md

 ```
 #### `onSetValue`

-A function that you can use to perform actions when the property value is set, for example, update another property value.
+A function that you can use to perform actions when the property value is set (for example, update another property value).

 > NOTE: Do not assign a value directly to an object property because this will trigger the `onSetValue` function again.
 Use the object's `setPropertyValue(propertyName, newValue)` method instead.